 “The proof is on their bodies, Your Honor.”

 “So she’s admitting to assault and battery?”
 His tone was silky.

 Charlie opened and closed his mouth several times.
-“She had a right to defend herself, and they assaulted her ?rst.”
+“She had a right to defend herself, and they assaulted her first.”
 He yanked photos out of his briefcase and tried to wave them dramatically.
-They slipped out of his prothesis and went ?ying like frightened birds all over the front two rows.
+They slipped out of his prothesis and went flying like frightened birds all over the front two rows.
 As he rushed about trying to pick them up he said, between sharp pants, “They stuck pins in her.”